Blackrock is undergoing a building boom after many years of inactivity with major commercial and retail developments on Frascati Road.

 Downhill House, Derry

-Richie, our Associate Director, reckons that the pictures of Downhill House don’t give it justice.
+Richie, our Associate Director, reckons that the pictures of Downhill House does not give it justice.

 Downhill House was a mansion built in the late 18th century for Frederick, 4th Earl of Bristol and Lord Bishop of Derry at Downhill.
 Much of the building was destroyed by fire in 1851 before being rebuilt in the 1870s.
 It fell into disrepair after the Second World War.